iamtariqul/Digital_Farmer-Plant_Diseases_Recognition/README.md

-# Deep Learning Based Plant Diseases Recognition
+# Digital Farmer: Deep Learning Based Plant Diseases Recognition
-  This django based web application uses a trained convolutional neural network to identify the disease present on a plant leaf.
+Research Project on Artificial Neural Network Architecture as well as weight optimization using Hybrid Meta-heuristic Techniques (using GOA algorithm and Simulated annealing).
+Developed a monitoring tool to analyze the website's availability, performance, and user experience and send alerts.
+All code was reviewed, perfected, and pushed to production.
+Web application uses a trained convolutional neural network to identify the disease present on a plant leaf.
 It consists of 38 classes of different healthy and diseased plant leaves.
 The 38 classes are:

   01. Apple-> Apple scab
   02. Apple-> Black rot